lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

             address 10.255.255.1
             network 255.255.255.0

+In my case I know that I wont be using the 10.255.255.0/24 IP range anywhere else on the labs.
+Which is why I gave this pnet1 interface the IP address 10.255.255.1

+Also, restart the networking daemon to apply the changes

+    systemctl restart networking

-2. Enabled the IP forwarding in the EVE NG VM so it can start routing traffic from the internal labs to the internet
+2. Enable IP forwarding in the EVE NG VM so it can start routing traffic from the internal labs to the internet

         sudo su
         vim /etc/sysctl.conf